alexwlchan/alexwlchan.net/src/_drafts/inclusive-conferences.md

 Offering a speaker mentoring programme can give those people a confidence boost.
 If somebody is new or nervous, pair them with an experienced speaker who can help them practice and prepare.
-It's a great way to get more speakers from different backgrounds, and to ensure you have speakers for many years to come!
+It's a great way to get more speakers from different backgrounds, and ensure you have speakers for many years to come!

 I really like the page [on speaker mentoring for PyCon UK 2016][mentoring].
 I particularly like that it's not just practice, but you're encouraged to ask for other types of help as well: